sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/Launchers/README.md

 ### Localization
-In addition to the _Name[xx]_ method from the Desktop spec, launcher names can be localized using the keys _X-MeeGo-Translation-Catalog_, and _X-MeeGo-Logical-Id_.
-The former gives the basename (without language suffix, and without file extension) of a Qt translation (.qm) file.
-The latter specifies the translation ID (as used in Qt "id-based" translation).
+In addition to the _Name[xx]_ method from the Desktop spec, launcher names can be localized using an existing Qt translation (.qm) file.

-This way, developers can re-use a translation present in their application also for the launcher name.
+The key _X-Amber-Translation-Catalog_ gives the basename (without language suffix or file extension).

+Keys of the format _X-Amber-Logical-Id-KEYNAME_ specify the translation ID (as used in Qt "id-based" translation), where KEYNAME is one of the .desktop keys.

+For example, the following looks up the translations for _Name_ and _Summary_ in the files `my-app-*.qm`:

+    X-Amber-Translation-Catalog: my-app
+    X-Amber-Logical-Id-Name: l10n-id_name
+    X-Amber-Logical-Id-Summary: l10n-id_desc

 ### Application sandboxing profile
 Application developers can control their app's